tesseract-ocr/tessdoc/FAQ.md

 tesseract phototest.tif phototest quiet
 ```

-**Warning:** Both options will cause that you will not see error message if there is any.
+**Warning:** Both options will cause you to not see the error message if there is one.

 ## How can I get the coordinates and confidence of each character?